 Common in remote or hybrid work environments where staff don’t work in the same place.

-If some participants attend virtually or arrive at different times, their headshots can be composited into one image for promotional materials.
+If some participants attend virtually or arrive at different times, their headshots can be combined using group composite photography for promotional materials, similar to techniques used in event photography and senior portrait photography.

 Individuals are photographed in uniform and composited into a professional, symmetrical group image with titles, flags, or insignia.